 As your confidence and knowledge of specific areas in sales tax grow, there are opportunities to present to industry groups concerning sales and use tax issues or at tax technology user conferences.

 This list of career paths is by no means comprehensive.
 So many sales tax pros land in sales tax through unconventional means and stay because of the interesting work and career growth the field offers.
-Jennifer Zimmerman, a Sales Tax Institute faculty member was an English and French major in college who started her career as an estate attorney before finding her way into State and Local Tax.
+Even our sales tax consultants started off or incorporated alternative careers into their sales tax roles including as a DJ, a veterinary assistant, and an exercise instructor.

 If you come to love working in sales tax and develop a strong skill set, you can couple it with another passion to find your next opportunity.
 Love fashion?
 Target major clothing retailers and work in their corporate tax department.
 Passionate about social causes?
 Seek out a nonprofit that needs help managing their tax and accounting responsibilities.